-A section 10 is where there is an admission of guilt, but the magistrate agrees not to record a conviction.
+A section 10 dismissal or conditional release order is where there is an admission of guilt, but the magistrate agrees not to record a conviction.

-If you can successfully obtain a section 10 for a reckless driving offence, you will not be disqualified, or penalised in any way, and you will not have a criminal conviction recorded against you.
+If you can successfully obtain a non conviction order for a reckless driving offence, you will not be disqualified, or penalised in any way, and you will not have a criminal conviction recorded against you.

-There are a few factors which can help increase your chances of obtaining a section 10, including being able to demonstrate a good driving record, and providing character references.
+There are a few factors which can help increase your chances of obtaining a non conviction order, including being able to demonstrate a good driving record, and providing character references.

-Good traffic lawyers can advise you further as to whether a section 10 is appropriate in your situation.
+Good traffic lawyers can advise you further as to whether a non conviction order is appropriate in your situation.

 Depending on whether this is your first reckless driving offence, you could be liable for maximum fines of up to $2,200 or $3,300.